sallycole/gorillatasks/README.md

-# Curriculum Manager
+# Gorilla Tasks

-A web-based curriculum management system that helps users track and manage their learning progress across multiple courses and subjects.
-The platform allows educators to create structured learning paths and enables students to follow their progress, manage tasks, and maintain consistent study habits.
+Gorilla Tasks is a web-based curriculum management system that helps users track and manage their learning progress across multiple courses and subjects, which are fully customizable.
+The platform allows users to create structured learning paths, automate daily and weekly goals for each curriculum based on a desired finish date, and track progress across all curriculums over time.

 ## Features